Skip to main content

 Key takeaways

-• The most common possible side effects of Qulipta are nausea, constipation, fatigue, decreased appetite, and dizziness.
+• While it is generally safe, it can cause side effects such as constipation, fatigue, decreased appetite, and dizziness.

 Common side effects of Qulipta